-

 Orlando Flores Jr., digital editor based at WWNO in New Orleans

-Stephan Bisaha, senior reporter covering wealth and poverty based at WBHM in Birmingham
+Stephan Bisaha, senior reporter covering economic mobility based at WBHM in Birmingham

 Kat Stromquist, senior reporter covering justice, incarceration and gun violence based at WWNO in New Orleans

-Joseph King, Gulf States Newsroom sports & culture reporting fellow based at WBHM in Birmingham
+Joseph King, sports and culture reporting fellow based at WBHM in Birmingham